TYR Sport

 TYR Sport, Inc. is an American designer, developer and manufacturer of competitive swim and triathlon apparel and related specialized athletics gear.
 It shares ownership with Swimwear Anywhere.

-Company history
+History

-TYR was founded in Huntington Beach, CA by Joseph DiLorenzo, and Steve Furniss in 1985.
+TYR was founded in Huntington Beach, California by Joseph DiLorenzo and Steve Furniss in 1985.

 The name TYR is a reference to the Norse god Týr.

+In 2019, Steve Furniss retired after 34 years with the company.

+The company expanded its portfolio by announcing in late 2021 that it would release a line of CrossFit and workout gear.

+In 2023, the company opened its first storefront in Roosevelt Field in Garden City.

+TYR was named the official footwear and eyewear partner for the 2023 SBD World’s Strongest Man competition.
+The company was the exclusive outfitter of the USA Swimming National Team through the 2024 Olympics.

 Sponsorship

-TYR sponsors many professional athletes collectively known as Team TYR, as well as the national swimming teams in the US and in Singapore.
-In 2018, TYR gained title rights to USA Swimming's domestic circuit, the Pro Swim Series.
-From season 8-11 of Baywatch, TYR logo appeared on each female lifeguards bathing suits.
+TYR sponsors many professional athletes; it dubs them Team TYR, as well as the national swimming teams in the U.S. and in Singapore.
+In 2018, TYR bought the title rights to USA Swimming's domestic circuit, the Pro Swim Series.